La-Lojban/lojban.pw/src/md_pages/books/learn-lojban.md

 : again, not for the first time

 re re'u
-: two times (same here, no context is needed, and even the exact number of times is given)
+: for the second time (same here, no context is needed, and even the exact number of times is given)

 ### Terms: their location within a relation